 E-commerce Tools

-Whoever created a website builder knew that e-commerce is the latest shopping trend worldwide, and its popularity will only increase in the future.
-While a website builder will not be able to create a website like Amazon’s, we will explain why later, small and medium-sized businesses can still build a reliable website that serves their smaller circle of customers.
+Whoever created a website builder knew that e-commerce is the latest shopping trend worldwide, and its popularity will only increase.
+While a website builder will not be able to create a website like Amazon’s, we will explain why, later, small and medium-sized businesses can still build a reliable website that serves their smaller circle of customers.

 An e-commerce website must contain specific items that other websites do not require.
-A shopping cart, payment tools, and a checkout page are all essential for the visitor to make an order online.
-On the back-end, inventory management is essential for you to know the products in stock, those on backorder, and the sold-outs.
+A shopping cart, payment tools, and a checkout page are all essential for the visitor to order online.
+On the back end, inventory management is essential for knowing the products in stock, those on backorder, and the sold-outs.
 A website builder has all those elements to support your budding online store.

 Images and Video

-Every website builder delights itself in presenting those two.
+Every website builder delights in presenting those two.
 Images and videos give a website its glamour and style.
-One always finds the best and most appealing web designs full of motion, colour, and images.
-360 images are also the new thing to make a website stand out.
+One always finds the best and most appealing web designs full of motion, colour, and pictures.
+360 images are also new in making a website stand out.
 Therefore, your website builder should have a library of high-quality images that you can use as headers and backgrounds.

 Social Media

 We have mentioned earlier that social media business pages should go hand in hand with your website.
 None of them alone is enough to establish strong brand awareness.
 For that reason, a website builder allows you to connect your social media page to your website.
-It goes without saying that you should later add your website to all your pages on different social platforms.
+You should later add your website to all your pages on different social platforms.
 Combining the two helps achieve the marketing goals we mentioned earlier when we drew that comparison between a business page and a website.

 SEO and Analytics

 SEO is the lifeblood of your website.
-This is the channel that will get you the best visitors with the highest purchase potential.
+This channel will get you the best visitors with the highest purchase potential.
 It is a fact that effective SEO does not rely solely on the website builder you are using; however, it does play a part.

-Any website builder empowers its users with the right features for better SEO results.
-A good website builder will provide you with features such as an SEO title, meta descriptions, page-level heading tags, backlinking, and mobile optimisation.
-Some of them give you the benefits of connecting to Google Analytics and Google Search Console.
+Any website builder empowers users with the right features for better SEO results.
+A good website builder will provide features such as an SEO title, meta descriptions, page-level heading tags, backlinking, and mobile optimisation.
+Some of these benefits include connecting to Google Analytics and Google Search Console.

-SEO is an essential ingredient in the recipe for building a website.
-If you give enough attention to your SEO, it will have a great impact on your number of visitors and sales.
+SEO is an essential ingredient in building a website.
+If you pay enough attention to it, it will greatly impact your number of visitors and sales.

 4. Editor